Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Analysis of an individual galaxy

 \section{Analysis of an individual galaxy}

 In this section, we show the results of our analysis focusing on a specific galaxy.
-For this purpose we choose 8258-6102 (MaNGA plate-ifu) an S0a galaxy\footnote{According to the MaNGA Visual Morphology Catalogue (VMC-VAC) \citep[][]{Vazquez_2022}} exhibiting a regular rotation pattern at redshift $z=0.04935$.
+For this purpose we choose \fr{1-256009} (MaNGA-ID) an S0a galaxy\footnote{According to the MaNGA Visual Morphology Catalogue (VMC-VAC) \citep[][]{Vazquez_2022}} exhibiting a regular rotation pattern at redshift $z=0.04935$.

-We fitted this galaxy, as we did for the whole sample, with 3 different models ("$\rm B+D_1+D_2$","$\rm B+D_1$","$\rm D_1+D_2$") choosing the most statistically favoured according to the highest evidence criterion, "$\rm B+D_1+D_2$" in this case.
-We report in tab.~\ref{tab:best_fit_parameters} the best-fit parameters and their upper and lower errors \footnote{As already pointed out in \citealt{Rigamonti_2022} most of the statistical errors are often smaller than a few percent; this is a quite common situation when using nested sampling algorithms, related to the simplified nature of the model not taking into account the whole underlying physic governing the problem at hand thus implicitly reducing possible degeneracies between parameters.} computed as the $50^{th}$, the $95^{th}$ and the $5^{th}$ percentiles of the marginalised posterior distribution, both in the "halo-fixed" and "halo-free" configurations.
-The 2 models generally agree with a small scatter between most of the relevant parameters, especially regarding the stellar components.
+We fitted this galaxy, as we did for the whole sample, with three different models ("$\rm B+D_1+D_2$","$\rm B+D_1$","$\rm D_1+D_2$") choosing the most statistically favoured according to the highest evidence criterion, "$\rm B+D_1+D_2$" in this case.
+We report in Tab.~\ref{tab:best_fit_parameters} the best-fit parameters and their upper and lower errors \footnote{As already pointed out in \citealt{Rigamonti_2022} most of the statistical errors are often smaller than a few percent; this is a quite common situation when using nested sampling algorithms, related to the simplified nature of the model not taking into account the whole underlying physics governing the problem at hand thus implicitly reducing possible degeneracies between parameters.} computed as the $50^{th}$, the $95^{th}$ and the $5^{th}$ percentiles of the marginalised posterior distribution, both in the "halo-fixed" and "halo-free" configurations.
+The two models generally agree with a small scatter between most of the relevant parameters, especially regarding the stellar components.
 Given the limited spatial extension of the MaNGA kinematics, it is not clear whether and in which cases the halo parameters can be really constrained by the data, this is why, from now on, following a conservative approach, we will focus our analysis on the "halo-fixed" configuration.\footnote{Please refer to table~\ref{tab:parameters} and appendix~\ref{app:Scaling_halo_fixed} for the discussion about the statistical consistency of the results obtained using the two different fitting procedures.}

 Fig.~\ref{fig:8258-6102_nine_2d_maps} illustrates the best-fit model obtained from our fit for the logarithm of the surface brightness (left column), the line of sight velocity (middle column), and the line of sight velocity dispersion (right column).
 The first and the second rows refer respectively to the data and the best-fit model, while in the last row, we show the residuals respectively divided by the data errors: $\delta B$ (for the brightness), $\delta v$ (for the velocity) and $\delta \sigma$ (for the velocity dispersion).
 Comparing our model predictions with the data, we generally find a quite good agreement between all three quantities, as can be shown from the residual maps in the third row.
 In this case, the brightness differences between our model and the data (left panel, third row) highlight the presence of a nuclear structure poorly fitted by our smooth and axially symmetric model.